stefaniealina/fhp-processing/README.md

 # Project 1: Blabla
 ![Star](/star.png)
-This sketch displays xxx.
-If you press the mouse xxx.
+<em>With this sketch you can draw a beautiful white star with your mouse, which consists out of triangles.
+If you press the mouse, the drawing color changes to green.</em>
 <br><br><br><br>

 # Project 2: Blabla